CirroBuild/FrostiDocs/docs/concept/storage-model.md

 To guarantee **atomicity**, each table maintains a `last_committed_record_count` in a separate file.
-By convention, any table reader will never read more records than `tx_count`.
+By convention, any table reader will never read more records than the transaction count.
 This enables the **isolation** property: where uncommitted data cannot be read.
 Since uncommitted data is appended directly to the table, the transaction size is only limited by the available disk space.

-Once all data is appended, QuestDB `commit()` ensures that the `tx_count` is updated atomically both in multi-threaded and multi-process environments.
+Once all data is appended, QuestDB `commit()` ensures that the transaction count is updated atomically both in multi-threaded and multi-process environments.
 It does so lock-free to ensure minimal impact on concurrent reads.

 The **consistency** assurance of the data stored is limited to QuestDB auto-repairing abnormally terminated transactions.
 We do not yet support user-defined constraints, checks and triggers.

-Data **durability** can be configured with `commit()` optionally being able to invoke `msync()` with a choice of synchronous or asynchronous IO.
+By default QuestDB relies on OS-level data **durability** leaving the OS to write dirty pages to disk.
+Data durability can be also configured with `commit()` optionally being able to invoke `msync()` with a choice of synchronous or asynchronous IO.
+The `msync()` calls are made for column files only, so while the `sync`/`async` commit modes improve the overall durability, they don't guarantee durability in the face of OS errors or power loss.

 <Screenshot
   alt="Diagram of a commit across several column files"